Extra Help with Medicare Prescription Drug Costs

 Note that these amounts may change in 2018.
 Most people with Medicare have to apply directly with the Social Security Administration for Extra Help.

-Some groups are automatically eligible.
-You automatically qualify for Extra Help if you have Medicare and meet any of these conditions:
+Some people automatically qualify for Extra Help.
+You may automatically qualify if you have Medicare and meet any of these conditions: